The Sims Was Our Sexual Awakening — & It Still Is

 ”

+But there's something even more powerful when we investigate why we feel the need to keep our horny obsession with life simulation games a secret for the most part.
+Inside every teenager playing The Sims, there's the hope that an adult doesn't walk into the room mid-WooHoo.
+There's the paranoia that their crush will discover they have an entire game dedicated to their imaginary relationship.
+And for every adult playing The Sims, there's the worry that people will realize that Wicked Whims isn't an expansion pack dedicated to witches.

+Porn, for the most part, is a societally accepted manifestation of our sexual desires that we all participate in under the cover of night.
+But why is it that sexual animations, such as hentai, virtual reality porn, and, yes, video games, seem to carry much more stigma, despite bypassing the potential exploitation of female performers?
+Most of all, why is it that The Sims sexual content seems to tickle an itch that so many of us have, despite the vast amount of pornography out there?

-Well, it might have something to do with the lens The Sims operates in.
-Whilst it wasn't initially intended to be a women's game, multiple iterations and a dedicated fanbase have solidified it as, arguably, one of the few video games created wholly for women.
+Well, it might have something to do with the lens through which The Sims seems to see the world.
+While it wasn't initially intended to be a game made specifically for women, multiple iterations and a dedicated fanbase have solidified it as, arguably, one of the few video games created largely for femmes.
 In fact, 60% of The Sims 4's audience are women between the ages of 18 and 24.
-It's therefore easy to understand why women have always been drawn to exploring their sexuality in The Sims — because it was made with us in mind.
+It's therefore easy to understand why many of us have been drawn to it — and have found a space to explore every aspect ourselves there.

-And while there aren't a lot of women-dominated sexual outlets out there, they are sprouting up.
-Bellesa Films, owned and launched in 2017 solely by women, explores what adult entertainment would look like if it were created for the female gaze.
-It's now the most visited porn site for women globally.
-On Reddit, r/chickflixxx is a forum for women to share porn they enjoy and currently boasts over 315,000 members.
-Women's desire to explore sex has always been there — it just needs to be created for them.

-With the rising acceptance that reading smut on a train is fine (hell, I'll even encourage it) and the increased popularity of women-oriented adult entertainment sites like Bellesa, women are steadily claiming back ownership of their sexuality — and have been for a while.
+We're all steadily claiming back ownership of our sexuality — and have been for a while.
 It might be time we add video games like The Sims to our sexual repertoire — shame-free and unabashedly.
 After all, it's been making us blush for the last twenty years.